mvdungern/emoncms-docker/README.md

 |`PASSWORD_RESET`|Allows users to reset their own passwords|`false`|
 |`TZ`| Timezone | `America/Toronto` |

+As well as presenting a build ARG `VERSION`, if set to `master` this will pull the Emoncms master source as it currently exists; otherwise will grab the latest stable release

 Two feed volumes are also capable to being set to persistant to survive docker upgrades, link to wherever you need to store data.

-* /var/opt/emoncms/phpfina/
+* `/var/opt/emoncms/phpfina/`
-* /var/opt/emoncms/phptimeseries/
+* `/var/opt/emoncms/phptimeseries/`

-Default Port is 80, recommend setting to something else (ie 8998) in order to not interfere with other containers.
+Default Port is 80, recommend setting to something else in order to not interfere with other containers.

+Versions are tagged to a version number with an internal release number attached (ie `11.3.0-0`) with the `latest` tag tracking the latest stable release.
+A `master` tag will be produced at the same time tracking the latest source code revisions but this would be a *very* YMMV and should be avoided unless required.

-Easiest way to spin up an instance is to execute the following under a shell or as a scheduled task script.
+The easiest way to spin up an instance is to execute the following under a shell or as a scheduled task script in Control Panel / Task Scheduler on a Synology.

 ```bash
 docker pull mvdungern/emoncms:latest